Alireza-Amani/ispt_heat_scraper/docs/ProjectOverview.md

 I designed a Python package, named *ispt_heat_scraper*, do automate the search for these projects. ispt_heat_scraper uses `beautifulsoup4` and `requests` libraries to scrape the ISPT website and extract the title, link, and full description of the search result.
 * I choose bs4 (over more advanced libraries like Selenium) because it is lightweight and sufficient for the task at hand.

 The next step is to determine the relevance of the projects to our focus area.
-I used two methods (methods A and B) for this both of which depend of a list of pre-defined target keywords.
+I used two methods (methods A and B) for this both of which depend on a list of pre-defined target keywords.
 These keywords are grouped under different category, each category given different score, and are stored in a [json file](../data/keywords.json).
 These keywords are based on two important peer-reviewed papers, which I will quote the highlighted text chunks below.
 - [To decarbonize industry, we must decarbonize heat](https://www.sciencedirect.com/science/article/pii/S2542435120305754)
     > **R&D pathways**